-Canadian defence and federal contractors will soon face new cybersecurity compliance requirements under the Canadian Program for Cyber Security Certification (CPCSC).
+Canadian defence and federal contractors are starting to face new cybersecurity compliance requirements under the Canadian Program for Cyber Security Certification (CPCSC).

 What is the CPCSC?